YUSOSEN!

 [3] Records show KOKUYO MARU was the only survivor of a fast tanker convoy that left Balikpapan on 8 Jan '44.
 Since the ship was capable of 19 knots empty versus 11 knots for the slowest ship in the convoy (AKIBASAN MARU), it is probable that KOKUYO MARU split from the convoy, probably at Saipan, and made her way to Balikpapan since only a laden tanker would sail to Truk and Rabaul.

-Alternatively, it is possible that this KOKUYO MARU was the warbuilt No. 43 4667 cargo ship, although the kanji for this ship is different from the vessel in convoy 3231.
+Alternatively, it is possible that the KOKUYO MARU concerned was the warbuilt 43 4667 cargo ship, although the kanji for this ship is different from the vessel in convoy 3231.

 - Bob Hackett and Peter Cundall.